alfnielsen/vsc-base/vsc-organize-imports/README.md

 **emptyLinesBetweenFilledGroups**: number (normally 1 or 2)

+### Group options:

-**Groups** can be defined (from the base-groups)
+Groups can be defined (from the base-groups)

-Groups has 3 options: (The extension find the defined base-groups, but they are joined into the group the defined in package.json)
+Groups has 3 options: (This extension finds base-groups, but they are joined into the groups the defined in package.json)

 **sortBy**: "path" | "name"

 **emptyLines**: true | false

-**groups**: list of bae-group names
+**groups**: list of base-group names

-The base-group are: "globalDirect", "global", "absoluteDirect", "absolute", "relativeDirect" nad "relative"
+The base-group are: "globalDirect", "global", "absoluteDirect", "absolute", "relativeDirect" and "relative"

 ```ts
 //globalDirect: